-I’m one of those INFPs who both loves and quietly rebels against my personality type.
-Perhaps this is indicative of the INFP in general: We never really feel like we fit in a box, because who can ever fully understand us anyway?
+I’m one of those INFPs who both loves and quietly rebels against my Myers-Briggs personality type.
+Perhaps this is indicative of the INFP in general: We never really feel like we fit into a box, because who can ever fully understand us anyway?

 The more I’ve learned about myself as an INFP and empath, the easier it has become to identify the types of friendships that don’t feel safe for my heart.
 While this list could be longer, here are three types of “friends” I’ve learned to avoid — or at the very least, approach with caution.